Sociology

 iv).
 Relevant sources.

-Statistics on public health-related issues and sources for obtaining are available increasingly on the internet.
-Many data sources, sorted neatly are possible to find the most relevant information on the research topic.
+Statistics on public health-related issues and sources for obtaining are increasingly available on the internet.
+Many data sources, sorted neatly, make it possible to find the most relevant information on the research topic.
 Governmental studies and official data from practising and academic scholars are considered the most reliable sources.
-The articles for this paper were searched to fulfill the requirements of the background knowledge and the following relevant sources were used;
+The articles for this paper were searched to fulfil the requirements of the background knowledge, and the following relevant sources were used;

 CDC Wonder

-A handy data source is presenting a list of data sets on health-related issues.
-A collection of documents is there including CDC Prevention guidelines, and such materials are shown in the form of a table of contents.
+A handy data source presents a list of data sets on health-related issues.
+A collection of documents, including CDC Prevention guidelines and such materials, is there, and they are shown in the form of a table of contents.
 Full-text articles can be searched through this data source.

 HSRIC: Health services research Information Central